alexpichel/okb-gatsby/content/posts/2016-05-02--PPB-Behavioral-Health/index.md

 cover: /assets/policing.png
 logo: /assets/agency/ppb.png
 category: "Policing"
-tags: [Crisis Intervention, Mental Health]
+tags: [Crisis Intervention, Mental Illness]
 subTitle: "The BHU coordinates the response of law enforcement and the behavioral health system to aid people in behavioral crisis stemming from known or suspected mental illness and/or substance use."
 ---